GMTO/gmt_docs/src/software_development/io_fwk.rst

   -	string
   -	octet_string
   -	unicode_string
-The Ethercat adapter supports booleans and all numeric types only.
+The EtherCAT adapter supports booleans and all numeric types only.
 If the user wants to read or write a string, they need to convert this string to (or from) a numeric type, by translating each character of the string by its ASCII code.
 Of course, the strings longer than 8 characters are never used (the longest type being int64 and uint64).
 Example: The user wants to write the string ‘hello’ to a slave:

 +-----------+------------+
 | Character | ASCII code |